mawinkler/playground-one/docs/how-it-works/configurations-aws.md

 Automated attacks are running every full hour.

-## ECS Clusters
+## ECS EC2 Cluster

-*Configuration located in `awsone/5-cluster-ecs`*
+*Configuration located in `awsone/5-cluster-ecs-ec2`*

 *Depends on `awsone/2-network`*

-Here we're building an ECS cluster using EC2 instances and/or Fargate profile.
+Here we're building an ECS cluster using EC2 instances.
 Key features:

-- Autoscaling group for spot instances when using the EC2 variant.
+- Autoscaling group for spot instances.
 On-demand autoscaler can be enabled in Terraform script.
+- ALB Load Balancer
+- Automatic deployment of a vulnerable service (Java-Goof)

+## ECS Fargate Cluster

+*Configuration located in `awsone/5-cluster-ecs-fargate`*

+*Depends on `awsone/2-network`*

+Here we're building an ECS cluster using Fargate profile.
+Key features:

 - Fargate profile with spot instances.
 Fargate with on-demand instances can be enabled in Terraform script.
 - ALB Load Balancer
 - Automatic deployment of a vulnerable service (Java-Goof)